 How To Save Someone Who Is Choking

 The above first aid courses will not just teach you how to save someone who is choking but recognize the signs in the first place so that you can act quickly.
-First aid training can teach you life-saving skills such as; the Heimlich manoeuvere (or abdominal thrusts) and how to correctly apply a back blow.
+First aid training can teach you life-saving skills such as; the Heimlich manoeuvere (or abdominal thrusts) and how to apply a back blow correctly.

 Treating a Burn

 By treating a burn correctly, you can save yourself or another person from further pain or scarring.
 The First Aid Requalification, Emergency First Aid & First Aid at Work will teach you how to deal with minor and more serious burns.
 Although the Paediatric First Aid course covers how to treat burns on babies and children; no matter how serious you should seek medical attention.